jbech-linaro/optee_docs/architecture/file_structure.rst

     * - /arm
       - ARMv7 and Aarch32 specific architecture and platform specific files

-    * - /user_mode
-      - Linux used space specific files when debugging TEE Core as a user space process, only used for some development

 /core/arch/arm
 **************
 .. list-table:: Structure of /core/arch/arm